ONSdigital/sdg-indicators/_pages/cookies.md

     </tr>
     <tr>
       <td>_hjRecordingLastActivity</td>
       <td>Updated when a user recording starts and when a user performs an action on a page that Hotjar records.
-Found in sessionStorage rather than cookies</td>
+Found in session storage rather than cookies</td>
       <td>Per session</td>
     </tr>
     <tr>
-      <td>hjTLDTest</td>
+      <td>_hjTLDTest</td>
       <td>Stored temporarily and used to determine the root (or top-level) domain so that tracking works on all pages</td>
       <td>Per session</td>
     </tr>